MohammedGhayaz/frontend-learning-journey/README.md

 - Week 3 Completed: April 25, 2025 - Advanced JavaScript - DOM and Events
 - Week 4 Conpleted: May 02, 2025 - Asynchronous JavaScript
 - Week 5 Completed: May 9, 2025 - Fetch API and Project
+- Week 6 Completed: May 16, 2025 - JavaScript Modules and Local Storage